wodazdrojowa/pihole-automated/README.md

 # pihole-automated
-fully automated installation of Pi-Hole
+fully automated installation of Pi-Hole at GCP Googlge Cloud